rclone/rclone/docs/content/gofile.md

 ### Modification times and hashes

-Gofile does not allow modification times to be set on objects.
-The modification time will read as the upload time to the nearest second.
+Gofile does not support modification times, therefore syncing will default to `--size-only` checking.
+Note that using `--update` will work as rclone can read the time files were uploaded.

 Gofile supports MD5 type hashes, so you can use the `--checksum` flag.